reydelarack/baker/README.md

 You can make multiple of those entries per datacenter if you like.
 Use lon.identity for NOVA_URL on UK accounts.

+Protip: Make a [default] account/region.
+Some recipies use this as a feature.

 Gotchas
 =======